 Microsoft VS Code is a programmer's development environment designed to run on all the major desktop operating systems.
-However, VS Code has also evolved into a cross-compilation environment, which is to say one can write and compile code on a Windows PC, Linux, or a Mac and then upload the code to a different hardware platform, such as a RISC-V device, to name just one.
+However, VS Code has also evolved into a cross-compilation environment.
+One can write and compile code on a Windows PC, Linux, or a Mac and then upload the code to a different hardware platform, such as a RISC-V device, to name just one.

 The Azure IoT Device Workbench

-Opening the command palette through the View | Command Palette menu, or simply clicking F1, you can see the long list of Azure IoT Device Workbench commands.
+You can see the long list of Azure IoT Device Workbench commands by opening the command palette through the View | Command Palette menu or simply clicking F1.
 You can, if you like, provision an Azure IoT hub from VS Code rather than use the Azure portal.

 Installing The Arduino IDE

 But how can we enjoy the simplicity of the Arduino development environment while also taking advantage of the professional power of VS Code?
-If you said "another VS Code extension", you've guessed it.
-We can install the Arduino IDE on our system with no intention of actually using it directly.
-The IDE installation process will install the tools we need for compiling and linking a microcontroller program.
-Once we have installed the Arduino IDE we can download the Arduino extension into VS Code.
-VS Code now becomes a development environment for any device that can be programmed with the Arduino IDE.
+If you said "another VS Code extension," you've guessed it.
+We can install the Arduino IDE on our system without using it directly.
+The IDE installation will install the tools we need to compile and link a microcontroller program.
+Once we have installed the Arduino IDE, we can download the Arduino extension into VS Code.
+VS Code now becomes a development environment for any device programmed with the Arduino IDE.